Subscribe to updates

 Final Triennial Actuarial Valuation 2025

-The committee was to review the final results of the 2025 triennial actuarial valuation for the Westminster City Council Pension Fund.
-The report indicated that the Fund's overall funding level had risen to 140% from 128% in 2025, largely due to strong investment returns.
-Major changes to the 2025 actuarial financial assumptions included an increased discount rate and slightly lower CPI inflation and salary increase rates.
-The report also presented a draft Funding Strategy Statement for approval.
+The committee received the final results of the 2025 triennial actuarial valuation for the Westminster City Council Pension Fund.
+The overall funding level has risen to 140%, an improvement from 128% in 2022, largely attributed to strong investment returns.
+The valuation also noted changes to actuarial assumptions, including an increased discount rate and slightly lower CPI inflation and salary increase rates.
+The funding level for Westminster City Council as a single employer improved to 121% from 111%.
+The committee approved the 2025 valuation and the draft Funding Strategy Statement, delegating final revisions to the Chair and the Tri-Borough Director of Treasury and Pensions.

 Investment Strategy Review

-London Collective Investment Vehicle Investment Manager Agreement (LCIV IMA)
+London Collective Investment Vehicle (LCIV) Investment Manager Agreement

 Pensions Schemes Bill Update